AndersDeath/diary2/000-current.md

 # 25 October - Tuesday  - Gündoğan - 26 day of immigration

 I've had a lot of meetings today, including very interesting one with Anatolii who is my QA engineer.
+I hope I will help him with education.